mui/material-ui/docs/data/joy/components/breadcrumbs/breadcrumbs.md

 ### Separator

 By default, the Breadcrumbs component inserts a forward slash (/) between each navigation item.
-Use the `separator` prop to define a custom separator, which can be a character or symbol as well as an icon:
+Use the `separator` prop to define a custom separator, which can be a character or a symbol as well as an icon:

 {{"demo": "SeparatorBreadcrumbs.js"}}